Material-Blazor/Material.Blazor/Material.Blazor/Components/List/MBList.md

 - Indicators for dense layout, dividers between items, whether keyboard interactions and ripple are activated, and whether lines two or three of each item are hidden;
 - Click, KeyDown, MouseDown and TouchStart event handlers that return the index of the item receiving user interaction;
 - Applies [density subsystem](xref:A.Density).

+- NumberOfLine and NonIteractive are set in OnInitialized and not in SetParameters

 ## Assisting Blazor Rendering with `@key`